Mac OS X: Kepler.app should display module error messages in a window

 Popping up a window display other startup errors will take more a fair bit more work, and a new gui.
 If startup errors continue to be common, I'd say we should pursue this after cleaning up our convoluted startup process.
 Retargeting to 2.4.0.

-#9 Updated by Ilkay Altintas about 7 years ago
+#9 Updated by Ilkay Altintas over 7 years ago

 Christopher says make it depend on Ptolemy.
 There is a message handler and it could be used to go through the code and use the message handler.
 The problem is that we don't have listeners.
 If you get an exception printed out here using the message handler, it should be fixed.